auth0/docs/articles/users/search/v2/query-syntax.md

 # Query String Syntax

 ::: version-warning
 This document covers a previous version of user search.
-We recommend you use <a href="/users/search/v3">user search v3</a>.
+We recommend you use [user search v3](/users/search/v3).
 :::

 This page explains query string syntax, the mini-language used by the Query String Query.